InRule/DevOpsServices/doc/UploadTo.md

   <add key="MyGitHub.Type" value="GitHub"/>

 This is a [sample configuration](../config/InRuleCICD_GitHub.config) with the coordinates of a GitHub location where files can be uploaded by other CI/CD actions.
-This configuration is **applicable for a local deployment**.  **For the Azure CI/CD app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.CICD.Runtime.Service.config.json).
+This configuration is **applicable for a local deployment**.  **For the DevOps app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.CICD.Runtime.Service.config.json).

 ````
   <add key="GitHub.GitHubRepo" value="InRule/CICD"/>